 - I set the oven to 375, and spread the chicken breasts out on a sheet tray (cookie sheet), season both sides of all the chicken evenly and pretty heavily with my House Rub.
 Sometimes I hit the top with a little extra smoked paprika because I think it makes them taste like BBQ chicken.
-You can also try smoking the chicken breast using any of the best electric smoker for smoking chicken breast.

 - I drizzle the tops of the chicken breasts with either melted coconut oil or avocado oil, then using a silicone basting brush (which you can find at the dollar store!)
 I baste the tops of the breast with the oil to make sure that the tops of all the seasoned chicken breasts are coated with a little oil.
 Don’t brush so hard that you brush off the spices.